Finding the right swap for cashew butter (a creamy spread made from roasted cashews, Anacardium occidentale) in recipes can feel like a puzzle.

 We found out it blends in smooth without messing up the texture.
 It's smooth and mixes well, making things simple.

-Almond butter has its own taste vibe—it’s slightly nuttier.
-We swapped it in a batch of cookies and, honestly, couldn’t stop munching.
+Almond butter has its own taste vibe-it's slightly nuttier.
+We swapped it in a batch of cookies and, couldn't stop munching.

 This swap had us nodding in approval.
 Almond butter, with its rich nuttiness, brought something new to the table.